How do I know which power supply to use with my lights?

 What if I want to use a battery pack for portable power?

 Please do!
-Our 12V rechargeable battery packs for LED light strips are great for any mobile project, like Light Bikes or outdoor lighting that's not near any convenient power sources.
+Our LED light strips are great for any mobile project and can be powered up by battery packs as long as it can supply the right needed power, like Light Bikes or outdoor lighting that's not near any convenient power sources.
 So if you were planning a romantic picnic dinner in a field and candles aren't your thing?
 Then you should pick up a 12V rechargeable battery pack and a nice RGB LED light strip!
 12V rechargeable battery packs are also great for boat lighting, assuming that the battery pack stays dry and your strips are rated for some to a lot of water!

 How can I know how long the battery pack will last with my lights?

-The 12V rechargeable battery packs we offer are rated in milli-amp hours, either 3800 or 6000 milli-amp hours.
+The 12V rechargeable battery packs are rated in milli-amp hours, either 3800 or 6000 milli-amp hours.
 To determine how many amps your strips are drawing, you'll need to find their wattage, so let's use a really easy example.
-A regular density 3528 LED light strip draws twenty-four watts, now take the wattage and divide it by twelve, that's your amp draw, or two amps.
-Now multiple your amp draw by one thousand, that's your milli-amp draw, so for the 3500 mAh rechargeable battery pack and a 3528 regular density LED light strip your battery pack will last 3500/2000=1.75 hours, or 104 minutes.
+A regular density 2835 LED light strip draws twenty-four watts, now take the wattage and divide it by twelve, that's your amp draw, or two amps.
+Now multiple your amp draw by one thousand, that's your milli-amp draw, so for the 3500 mAh rechargeable battery pack and a 2835 regular density LED strip, your battery pack will last 3500/2000=1.75 hours, or 104 minutes.
 Here's the general formula: (watt draw) / 12=A, A x 1000=M, Battery Pack Milli-amps / M= hours of battery life.
 I hope this helps you plan your battery pack outings!
+You can also use this simple battery life calculator tool.

 Choosing the right power supply is all part of choosing the right products for your project.
-Even more important is choosing the right LED light strip, and our free eBook, titled 'How to Choose LED Strip Lights' is an ideal guide in the next stage of your LED lighting journey.
+Even more important is choosing the right LED light strip.

 Thanks for reading this installment of our troubleshooting series, we truly hope it has been helpful.
 Have a question we haven’t answered yet?